The lower algebraic $K$-theory of virtually cyclic subgroups of the braid groups of the sphere and of $\mathbb{Z}[B\_4(\mathbb{S}^2)]$: Generalities about

-The first three `braid relations' will be used freely and without further comment in what follows.
-Since the given generators together with the first three relations constitute a presentation of the Artin braid group $B_{4}$, it follows that $B_{4}(\St)$ is a quotient of $B_{4}$.
-We may determine generators of the representatives of the conjugacy classes of the finite subgroups of $B_4(\St)$ in terms of the above generators of $B_{4}(\St)$.
-According to Murasugi~\cite{Mu}, any finite order element of $B_{4}(\St)$ is conjugate to a power of one of the following elements:
+We may determine generators of representatives of the conjugacy classes of the finite subgroups of $B_4(\St)$ in terms of the generators of \reth{fvb} as follows.
+First, according to Murasugi~\cite[Theorem~A]{Mu}, any finite order element of $B_{4}(\St)$ is conjugate to a power of one of the following elements:

 Let